barrystyle/CannabisCoinV2/README.md

 ## Wallet Update to v0.14.2 (Mandatory Update)

-We are pleased to announce an important update to the CannabisCoin wallet that includes key security and performance improvements.
+Due to the inactivity of the original developer since 2021, the community has taken the initiative to release this mandatory update to ensure the continued stability of the network.

+Moving forward, this marks a new chapter for CannabisCoin, as we work together to provide ongoing improvements and ensure a strong future for the project.

+We are committed to maintaining and evolving CannabisCoin for the benefit of all community members.
 This update is **mandatory** to ensure continued participation in the network.

 ### Key Updates:
 - **DGW3 (Dark Gravity Wave 3) Integration**: